-To date, Fuel Ventures has not achieved any exits, however, this is partly due to the fact it is still a relatively young portfolio.
+To date, Fuel Ventures has not achieved any positive exits, however, this is partly due to the fact it is still a relatively young portfolio.

 As at September 2020, Fuel Ventures has made 52 investments into 38 companies, 23 of which have since received further funding at higher valuations from third-party investors.

 Fuel Ventures’ first EIS fund launched in 2015 and made its final investments in November 2016, investing across seven portfolio companies.
 Today the fund has an unrealised return multiple of 5.6x across the portfolio, before tax relief (November 2020).

 The second fund (Fuel Ventures EIS Fund 2) made its last investments in July 2018.
-As of September 2019, the 10-company portfolio had an average post-money multiple of 3.1x excluding tax relief.
+The 10-company portfolio had an unrealised return multiple of 3.2x excluding tax relief (November 2020).

 The performance track record of Fuel Ventures across all of its EIS funds (Scale-up Fund and Follow-On Fund) since launch is shown below.
-The chart shows the valuation as at 30 September 2019, had you invested £100 in each tax year.
+The chart shows the latest valuation as at 28 October 2020, had you invested £100 in each tax year.